A Sentiment Consolidation Framework for Meta-Review Generation: Introduction

-Contributions of the paper are summarized as follows: \squishlist \item With the initialization of scientific sentiment summarization, we hypothesize that human meta-reviewers follow a three-layer framework that describes the sentiment consolidation process in the meta-reviewing process; \item We collect human annotations on meta-reviews and corresponding source documents based on the sentiment consolidation framework; \item We propose two automatic metrics (reference-free and reference-based) to evaluate the sentiment in the generated meta-reviews. \item Experiments show that the framework works out empirically when we incorporate it as prompts for LLMs to generate meta-reviews. \squishend
+Contributions of our paper: \squishlist \item We hypothesize that human meta-reviewers follow a three-layer sentiment consolidation framework when writing meta-reviews; \item We collect human annotations on meta-reviews and corresponding source documents based on the consolidation framework; \item We propose two automatic metrics (reference-free and reference-based) to evaluate the sentiment in the generated meta-reviews. \item Experiments validate the empirical effectiveness of the framework when we incorporate it as prompts for LLMs to generate meta-reviews. \squishend